 "Chill your burgers for at least an hour before you cook them," says senior food editor Barney.
 "This will help them keep their shape when they're cooking and stop them falling apart."
 You can also freeze them before cooking.
 Lay them on a tray in the freezer and once they're frozen, pop them into freezer bags to save space.
 To defrost them, lay them back on the tray.
 Defrost throughly before cooking.

 7. Cook it

-Cassie suggests the following delicious tip: "Steam it!
+Cassie suggests the following top tip: "Steam it!
 Once the burger has browned on both sides, pop your cheese on top (if using) and cover with a small bowl or lid to finish off cooking, this will melt the cheese and keep all the lovely meaty juices inside the burger."